Holic75/Baldurs-gate-dnd-3.5/README.md

 ```
 ```
 Inspire Greatness
-A skald of 9th level or higher can use <PRO_HISHER> performance to inspire greatness in all <PRO_HISHER> allies within 30 feet, granting extra fighting capability.
+A skald of 9th level or higher can use her performance to inspire greatness in all her allies within 30 feet, granting extra fighting capability.
 To inspire greatness, all of the targets must be able to see and hear the skald.
 A creature inspired with greatness gains 10 bonus Hit Points and a +2 bonus on attack rolls and Saving Thorws vs. Death for next 4 rounds.
 These bonuses increase to 15 Hit Points and +3 to THAC0 and Saving Throws vs. Death at level 12 and finally to +20 Hit Points and +4 to THAC0 and Saving Throws vs. Death at level 18.
 ```
 ```
 Inspire Heroics
 A skald of 15th level or higher can inspire tremendous heroism in all her allies within 30 feet.
 To inspire heroics, all of the targets must be able to see and hear the skald.
 Inspired creatures gain a +4 bonus on Saving Throws and a +4 bonus to AC.
 The effect lasts for 4 rounds.
 ```
 – Hit Die: d8
 Disadvantages:
 – Smaller variaty of available Bardic performance types and less uses per day.

 ### JESTER